Enhancing Network Failure Mitigation with Performance-Aware Ranking: Evaluation

-\parae{Traffic characterization.} Our distributions for the number of active flows per server per minute use \azure production logs; flow size distributions are from DCTCP~\cite{Alizadeh-DCTCP}.
+\parae{Traffic characterization.} We use \azure production logs to derive the flow inter-arrival time, a commonly used distribution from DCTCP~\cite{Alizadeh-DCTCP} for our flow size distribution, and~\cite{hpcc} for server-to-server communication probability.
+We ensure that the trace duration is long enough to capture all flow sizes and that we do not capture an empty network's effect.
+Finally, we run on 30 different traces to ensure robustness.

-\parae{Simulation Setup.} Like~\cite{Bottleneck-Ros-Giralt}, we use Mininet for most of our evaluation, as this gives us control over the topology, but we extend it to improve the analysis and fidelity of our results.
-We add to Mininet monitoring that captures throughput and latency and we also enable support for various queueing disciplines.
-We report results on over 50 experiments which represent 4000 experiment-hours and use the Clos~\cite{VL2-Microsoft, Jupiter-Google} topology in Figure~\ref{fig:example_two_drops_motiv} for our baseline comparisons.
+\parae{Emulation Setup.} We mainly use Mininet for our evaluation since it leverages a real TCP/IP stack from the Linux kernel.
+We extend it to improve the fidelity of our results (monitoring systems, queueing disciplines).
+We report results on 57 scenarios (over 4000 hours of experiment) across 3 types of common incidents in cloud providers~\cite{Arzani-007,Roy-NSDI17,Zhuo_CorrOpt,Gill-UnderstandingFailures,Wu_NetPilot} (\tabref{Table::failurelist}).
+We describe these scenarios in \secref{ss:baseline-comparison} and \tabref{tab:experiment-details}.
+We use the Clos topology from Figure~\ref{fig:example_two_drops_motiv}.

-We seek to emulate a topology with a flow arrival rate of $1500$ flows per second per server which results in $12,000$ flows per second arriving in the network, and $40$ Gbps links where each link has $50\mu$s propagation delay.
-However, running Mininet on a VM with 64 cores and 256GB cannot emulate this traffic demand.
-We thus downscale, by 120$\times$, traffic demand and link capacities (see\secref{s:other-details}).
-We run each emulation for $250$ seconds each on $30$ different traces derived from our traffic characterization.
-We warm-start the emulation to avoid capturing effects from an empty network.
+We seek to emulate $1500$ flows arriving per second per server, which results in $12,000$ flows every second.
+These are on links with $40$ Gbps bandwidth and 50 $\mu$s propagation delay.
+However, running Mininet on a VM with 64 cores and 256 GB cannot emulate this demand.
+Instead, we use~\cite{Konstantinos_downscale_simulation,Shrink-Pan} to downscale the traffic and link capacities by 120$\times$(see~\secref{a:exp-other-details}).
+We run each emulation for 500 s and measure the performance for flows that start within [50, 150) s to avoid capturing effects from an empty network.
+We report results for both Cubic~\cite{cubic} and BBR~\cite{bbr} (and DCTCP~\cite{Alizadeh-DCTCP} in our simulation).

+\parae{Simulation Setup.} We use a Clos topology with 128 servers, 32 ToRs, 32 T1s, and 16 T2s, all connected by 20 Gbps, 100 $\mu s$ links.
+We use DCTCP~\cite{Alizadeh-DCTCP} as the congestion control algorithm to show generality.
+Each of our traffic traces is 10 s long, and we measure the flows that start within [0.5, 1) s\footnote{We adjust the duration based on the flow arrival rate and link bandwidths.
+When these values are smaller as in our Mininet experiments, it will take longer for a certain number of flows to arrive, and each flow remains in the network for a longer period.
+Thus, we need to cut a longer duration at the beginning to ensure we are not capturing the effect of the empty network.}.
+We use DCTCP~\cite{Alizadeh-DCTCP} and FbHadoop~\cite{hadoop-workload} flow size distributions.